Cementing Prejudice: Racism in the Roads and Roots of the United States

 Racism in the Opposition of Affordable Housing

 This week, a friend approached me with a news article from her hometown that she knew I’d be interested in.
 Upon reading it, I found that the ties to our class material could not be ignored.
 Chappaqua, New York is a wealthy town in Westchester county.
 Its citizens include former president Bill Clinton, along with many others who have large yearly incomes.
 The town, however, like most of Westchester county, is predominantly white.
-The lack of diversity in Chappaqua and …
+The lack …

 Read more